FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

 5. Cancelled

 * If a task is Queued or Active, GET $exportstatus will return the status in the X-Progress header
 * If a task is Complete, GET $exportstatus will return the results with a **$exportfilerequest** url per exported .ndjson file.
 This url can be used to retrieve the files per resourcetype.
+If there were any problems with parts of the export, an url for the generated OperationOutcome resources can be found in the error section of the result.
-* If a task is Failed, GET $exportstatus will return the available results (if any) and a **$exportfilerequest** url for the generated OperationOutcome resources.
+* If a task is Failed, GET $exportstatus will return HTTP Statuscode 500 with an OperationOutcome.
 * If a task is Cancelled, GET $exportstatus will return HTTP Statuscode 204NoContent.